Hero Image

 Due Diligence and Do Your Own Research

 All examples listed in this article are for informational purposes only.
-You should not construe any such information or other material as legal, tax, investment, financial, or other advice.
-Nothing contained herein shall constitute a solicitation, recommendation, endorsement, or offer by Crypto.com to invest, buy or sell any digital assets.
-Returns on the buying and selling of digital assets may be subject to tax, including capital gains tax and/or income tax, in your jurisdiction or the jurisdictions in which you are resident for tax purposes.
+You should not construe any such information or other material as legal, tax, investment, financial, cybersecurity, or other advice.
+Nothing contained herein shall constitute a solicitation, recommendation, endorsement, or offer by Crypto.com to invest, buy, or sell any coins, tokens, or other crypto assets.
+Returns on the buying and selling of crypto assets may be subject to tax, including capital gains tax, in your jurisdiction.
 Any descriptions of Crypto.com products or features are merely for illustrative purposes and do not constitute an endorsement, invitation, or solicitation.

 Ready to start your crypto journey?